wyhitcs/team-letsencrypt/draftv1.md

 ####Digital Certificate

-Digital Certificate is in fact a "bag of data" which can prove the website is the owner of a certain domain name.
+Digital Certificate is in fact a digital file which can prove the website is the owner of a certain domain name.
 The digital certificates are authorized by Certificate Authority and installed in web servers.

 ####Certificate Authority (CA)